RMSLowside/rmslow/Drawings/User Preference Service/README.md

 ## To Solve
 User prefs is supposed to be a micro service that would support non-RMS apps.
-- We need to define how we add a new service
+- We need to define how we add a new service (particularly for non-RMS managed services)
 - How those new features get onto the prefs UI.
 Can the UI be built dynamically from a table or ______???
 - Define standards for things like dark theme, rows on a table, etc.